 Gastrointestinal perforations: Gastrointestinal (GI) perforations, some fatal, have been seen in patients treated with bevacizumab.
 It should be discontinued in patients with GI perforations.
 Most cases occurred within 50 days of treatment initiation.
 In particular, GI perforations were observed in platinum-resistant ovarian cancer patients.

 Hemorrhage: Serious or fatal hemorrhage, including GI bleeding, central nervous system hemorrhage, vaginal bleeding, hemoptysis, and epistaxis, occur up to five times more frequently in patients receiving bevacizumab.
 These reports have primarily been in patients with non-small cell lung cancer with squamous cell histology.
 Intracranial hemorrhage has been observed in patients previously treated for glioblastoma.

 Surgery and wound healing complications: The incidence of wound healing and surgical complications, including both serious and fatal complications, is increased in patients treated with bevacizumab.
 It should not be given for the 28 days before an elective surgical procedure or for at least 28 days following surgery or until complete healing of the surgical wounds.

 There are currently no contraindications listed for bevacizumab.

 Monitoring for signs of an infusion reaction is necessary during infusions with bevacizumab.
-Additional monitoring includes CBC with differential, blood pressure monitoring every 2 to 3 weeks and monitoring for proteinuria.
+Additional monitoring includes CBC with differential, blood pressure monitoring every 2 to 3 weeks and tracking for proteinuria.
 Additionally, patients require monitoring for signs of GI perforation, fistula, bleeding, epistaxis, and both arterial and venous thromboembolism.
 When bevacizumab is used off-label for diabetic macular edema, clinicians should watch for intraocular pressure, visual acuity, and signs of cataracts and retinal detachment.
 US boxed warnings include GI perforation, severe or fatal hemorrhage, and surgery and wound healing complications.
 Additional serious adverse reactions include GI fistulae, non-GI fistulae, arterial thromboembolic events, venous thromboembolic events, severe hypertension, posterior reversible encephalopathy syndrome, proteinuria, infusion reactions, and ovarian failure.

-Mutagenicity and carcinogenicity studies have not been extensively conducted.
+Researchers have not yet conducted extensive mutagenicity and carcinogenicity studies.
 Administration of bevacizumab in monkeys showed adverse effects on general growth and development, fertility, and wound healing.
 Teratogenicity is suspected based on studies in rabbits.
 There is no recommended treatment or antidote for an overdose of bevacizumab.